Skip to main content

 - step:

-name: Zup List
+name: Zuplo List

 script:

-- npx @zuplo/cli list --apiKey "$ZUPLO_API_KEY"
+- npx zuplo list --apiKey "$ZUPLO_API_KEY"

 1. Create a secret repository variable for your BitBucket Pipelines and be sure to set ZUPLO_API_KEY to the API key you generated in the previous step.

-Setting up a custom workflow with Azure Pipelines
+#Setting up a custom workflow with Azure Pipelines

 The full example is available at https://github.com/zuplo/zup-cli-example-project/blob/main/azure-pipelines.yml